meteor/meteor/content/security.md

 This is trivial when using the `mdg:validated-method` package, and you can also achieve the same effect by using [`check`](http://docs.meteor.com/#/full/check) inside a vanilla method.
 The idea is that you don't want someone to pass a data type you aren't expecting, which could mess up some of your logic.

-Consider that if you are writing unit tests for your methods, you would need to test all possible kinds of input to the method; validating the arguments restricts the space of inputs you need to unit test, reducing the amount of code you need to write over all.
+Consider that if you are writing unit tests for your methods, you would need to test all possible kinds of input to the method; validating the arguments restricts the space of inputs you need to unit test, reducing the amount of code you need to write overall.
 It also has the extra bonus of being self-documenting; someone else can come along and read the code to find out what kinds of parameters a method is looking for.

 Just as an example, here's a situation where not checking arguments can be disastrous: